HelloWounderworld/Linux-Shell-Apache-Master/Book/chapter19-introducing-sed-and-gawk/README.md

 ### Inserting and appending text

-- The insert command (i) adds a new line before the speciﬁ ed line.
+- The insert command (i) adds a new line before the specified line.

-- The append command (a) adds a new line after the speciﬁ ed line.
+- The append command (a) adds a new line after the specified line.